fostroll/junky/doc/README_DATASETS.md

 Elsewise, `None` is returned.

 The result is depend on **aggregate_subtokens_op** param.
-If it is `None`, then for each token we keeps in the result a tensor with stacked vectors for all its subtokens.
+If it is `None`, then for each word we keep in the result a tensor with stacked vectors for all its subtokens.
 Otherwise, if any **aggregate_subtokens_op** is used, each sentence will be converted to exactly one tensor of shape \[*\<sentence length>*, *\<vector size>*].